zhulfaliant01/expense-tracker/README.md

 ## Development Workflow
 1. Planning: Define the application's scope, features, and user interface design.
 2. Database Modeling: Design the database schema focusing on transaction data and user information.
-3. Building Core Features: Start with user authentication and basic transaction management.
-4. Iterative Development: Gradually add more features, testing each thoroughly.
+3. Backend Development: Implement Flask for the RESTful API, utilizing Flask-SQLAlchemy for database interactions.
+4. Frontend Development: Utilize Streamlit for creating a user-friendly interface.
+5. Integration: Connect the frontend and backend, ensuring seamless data flow.
+6. Testing: Conduct thorough testing to identify and fix any issues.
-5. User Feedback and Iteration: Test the application with real users and iterate based on feedback.
+7. User Feedback and Iteration: Test the application with real users and iterate based on feedback.
-6. Deployment: Deploy the application on a suitable platform.
+8. Deployment: Deploy the application on a suitable platform.

 ## Learning Outcomes
-- Practical experience with Flask and PostgreSQL for full-stack web development.
+- Practical experience with Flask and Streamlit for full-stack web development.
 - Understanding of financial data handling and privacy concerns.
-- Skills in building user-friendly interfaces and data visualization.
+- Skills in building user-friendly interfaces using Streamlit and enhancing with HTML, CSS, and JavaScript.
 - Knowledge of authentication, database design, and application security practices.

-An Expense Tracker application is not only a valuable tool for end-users but also a rich learning project for a developer, encompassing a wide range of skills from backend logic to frontend presentation and user experience design.